Is becoming a medical assistant right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a medical assistant is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a medical assistant or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 To become a medical assistant, you can follow these general steps:

 - Education: While formal education is not always required, completing a postsecondary program in clinical medical assisting can provide a solid foundation of knowledge and skills.
 Look for programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 These programs typically lasts around one year, and offer a combination of classroom instruction and hands-on clinical training, covering topics such as medical terminology, anatomy, physiology, medical office procedures, and clinical skills.

 - Certification: While certification is not mandatory, it can enhance job prospects and demonstrate your competency as a medical assistant (see below).
 To earn certifications, you must pass an exam that assesses your knowledge and skills in various areas of medical assisting.